nabto/ionic-starter-nabto/README.md

 To setup a stub device to interact with (and to use as basis for your own device integration), build and run the [AppMyProduct Heat Control stub](https://github.com/nabto/appmyproduct-device-stub).
 To enable the device for remote access, this requires an [AppMyProduct account](https://www.appmyproduct.com).

+# Ionic note

+Please upgrade to at least Ionic 2.2.2 to use the current version of this starter (or you will see a Ionic Storage related failure).

 # iOS

 ## Quick start